top of page

 It also makes sense to evaluate your medication needs.
 If you have a chronic condition or take prescription drugs regularly, double-check that your current coverage meets your needs.
 Medicare Part D plans vary in the drugs they cover and their cost-sharing structures.

-Remember that you can enroll in or disenroll from Medicare Part D during certain enrollment periods.
+Remember that you can enroll in or disenroll from Medicare Part D during specific enrollment periods.
 You can enroll during your Initial Enrollment Period when you first become eligible for Medicare and during the Annual Open Enrollment Period (October 15 to December 7) each year.
 This provides some flexibility to adjust your health insurance coverage as needed.

 IF I AM STILL WORKING AND ENROLL IN MEDICARE, WILL MEDICARE BE MY PRIMARY OR SECONDARY COVERAGE?